CROSSDISCIPLINARY DISCUSSIONS | PART 1

 🔹 Cherine Bechara

-We would like to thank Camille Guibal, Head of the IPBES Technical Support Unit, for expertly moderating this discussion.
+We would like to thank Camille Guibal, head of the IPBES Technical Support Unit, for leading this discussion with such expertise.

-👏 Congratulations to all the students for their outstanding performance, unanimously acclaimed by the jury!
+👏 Congratulations to all the students on their outstanding performance, which was unanimously praised by the jury!

-We'll be sharing part two soon, where we'll be highlighting another group of students who took part in these exciting exchanges!
+We’ll be sharing the second part soon, where we’ll highlight another group of students who took part in these exciting exchanges!